Kou-ding/Real-Time-Embedded-Systems/report.md

 After all that is done, we can now move on to receiving the message via the "the client received a message" case of the callback function.
 Here we analyze the JSON formatted message that is sent through the WebSocket connection to extract the data and log it inside a txt file.
 The candlestick is also calculated here.

+#### P threads
+Finally, we need to parallelize the c code using p threads so that we meet the real-time demands of our application.
+We will be assigning one producer and one consumer to each stock.
+They are going to be making use of a common circular queue.
+The producer function adds trade data to the queue and the consumer takes them out in due time to calculate the candlestick and store some trade data in a txt file as a failsafe for time when the system is unstable.
+We utilize a mutex so that only one thread can give or take from the queue at a particular moment of time.

 ### Results | Part 3